risusan87/MyTube/README.md

 **Important Note: This bot is not officially endorsed or affiliated with YouTube in any way, and using it to stream copyrighted content may violate YouTube's terms of service.**

+# Development
+MyTube is written in Java version 8.
+All dependencies are included as a maven project.
+Make sure to have maven installed on your machine.